murkl/arch-os/installer/README.md

-tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does, and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares data/                    the tables a language and a country are looked up in locales/                 one <code>.po per language this installer speaks, and the template they are filled in from
+tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does, and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this module shares data/                    the tables a language and a country are looked up in locales/                 one <code>.po per language this installer speaks, and the template they are filled in from
 ```

 Nothing points at any of this from `installer.yaml`: each part is found by its
 own name.
-A release is the runtime binary with this folder beside it and the
+A release is the runtime binary with `runtime.yaml` beside it, and
-recovery beside that: one binary, two programs, and the first thing it asks is
+this folder and the recovery listed there: one binary, two modules, and the
-which of them to open.
+question of which of them to open is a page of the interface's own.

 ## What a run is called

 `installer.yaml` says `run: Installation`, which the interface reads out wherever
 it says what is happening: the row that starts it, the last warning, the clock
-while it runs. `description:` beside it is the sentence under this program's row
+while it runs. `description:` beside it is the sentence under this module's row
 on the page that asks which to open.

 Left out, the runtime falls back to the only thing an unnamed run can be and